Can You Make Money on Upwork? Stories From 17 Freelancers

 — Nancy Bach, Freelance Writer/Editor

-However, when using Upwork, the Talent Marketplace is full of hot leads.
-Clients post their projects because they need to hire a freelancer now.
+The Upwork marketplace is full of active leads from clients posting their projects because they need to hire a freelancer now.
 These jobs can range from one-off projects to long-term and even contract-to-hire roles.

 When working independently, clients may not immediately pay their invoices.
 On Upwork, once you submit your deliverable or the week closes and you’ve logged your hours, clients are automatically invoiced.
 Clients have 14 days to respond to fixed-price projects and around one week to review hourly work diaries.
 If they don’t respond in these time frames, you’ll still get paid.

 Everyone has their own freelance journey.
 Some independent professionals choose to commit to freelancing full time, while others freelance part time to test the demand for their services.
-Like any business, what you get out depends on what you put in.
+Like any business, your results depend on the time and care you invest in your career..

 “I started in Upwork in 2023, having no experience or knowledge about the platform.
 Did some research and started sending proposals.
 [Landed] some great long-term clients, became top rated in 3 months and have earned over $30K in a year.
 It all comes down to the effort you put in, and one good client can work wonders for you…”